syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## Prerequisites for AWS

-<b>Minimum product version:</b> 20.2.0.36
+* Minimum product version: 20.2.0.36

 * Supports conversion from .NET Core 2.1.

-* The BlinkBinaries folder is available in the package installed location.
-No need to set the path of the BlinkBinaries folder.
-This automatically sets the BlinkPath property with the BlinkBinaries folder.
+* The BlinkBinariesAws folder is available in the NuGet package.
+There is no need to set the path of the BlinkBinaries folder.
+The converter will automatically sets the BlinkPath property with the BlinkBinariesAws folder.

 <b>NuGet</b>
     <a href="https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Blink.Net.Core.Aws/">Syncfusion.HtmlToPdfConverter.Blink.Net.Core.Aws</a>

 ## URL to PDF